usaid-cs/yesterday-i-learned/random.md

 1. If you're the person talking to someone in a noisy club, speak at the person's shoulder and not their ear.
 1. Origins of [rekt](http://www.reddit.com/r/ImGoingToHellForThis/comments/26c8e1/garbage/)
 1. [The Mummies of Venzone](http://www.wondercabinet.net/2012/05/29/the-mummies-of-venzone/) are rapidly dehydrated (and thus preserved) by the fungus *Hypha tombicina*.
-1. It is [possible](http://i.imgur.com/ulGwWxK.jpg) to sleep in a Prius C.
 1. "For a brief period, you were the youngest person on Earth."
 1. The 2nd player could control the ducks in duck hunt.
 1. If you haven't gotten laid, you are the first mammal in your lineage not to have gotten laid.